universal-ctags/ctags/docs/internal.rst

 `inputFile` type and the functions of input group ......................................................................

+(The original version of this sub sub sub section was written before `inputFile` type and `File` variable are made private. )

 `inputFile` is the type for representing the input file and stream for a parser.
+It was declared in main/read.h but now it is defined in main/read.c.

-Ctags uses a global variable `File` having type `inputFile` for maintaining the input file and stream.
+Ctags uses a file static variable `File` having type `inputFile` for maintaining the input file and stream. `File` is also defined in main/read.c as `inputFile` is.

 `fp` and `line` are the essential fields of `File`. `fp` having type well known `MIO` declared in main/mio.h.
 By calling functions of input group